You said that “Sometimes a story finds you”. How did this one find you? I know you are from the Karoo, this would be a personal matter for you?

-I think a deeply moving journey of self discovery.
+I think a deeply moving journey of self-discovery.
 Not only for myself but for my community.
 My country and the world at large.
-A journey where I was able to time travel to the future and I am now in a position to empower people with the lessons I have learned, so that we can move ahead responsibly and sustainably.
+A journey where I was able to time travel to the future, I am now in a position to empower people with the lessons I have learned so that we can move ahead responsibly and sustainably.

 You mentioned that your life has changed since making the documentary, talk to me about this?

-There has been a major shift in priorities and my lifestyle.
-When you work on such a huge and real topic that has so many repercussions and you strike pandora’s box it is a massive eye opener.
+There has been a major shift in my priorities and lifestyle.
+When you work on such a huge and real topic that has so many repercussions and you strike pandora’s box it is a massive eye-opener.
 I think just realizing that we have to do better than this.
-As a young person in SA and the world we have to do all we can to make sure the world moves forward in the best way possible.
-The way I can do that on a personal level is that I use a camera and tell stories.
+As a young person in SA and the world, we have to do all we can to make sure the world moves forward in the best way possible.
+The way I can do that on a personal level is to use a camera and tell stories.
 It has to be cool to care.

 I think that system that you describe is set in stone in the US.
 In the US you see corporate interest in government.
 That’s not to say SA is an angel but there is still hope here.
 In the sense that SA is a young democracy.
 We are still able to believe that each voice matters.
 And for that reason there is hope.
 (In the US it is so far gone) it is critical we act, speak and express.

 Open and accurate information and transparency are important we don’t want peoples naively to exclude them from national topics.
 We need this in places where people are cut off from the media, in places where people trust each other easily as they have no reason not to.